 Born and raised in Swansea, South Wales, Cathy is, like her heroine Cait Morgan, now a Canadian citizen.
 “Cait’s Welsh Canadian, as am I. They say ‘write what you know’, so a short, plus-sized Welsh woman, who’s quite bossy, fits the bill!
-But Cait and I are not one and the same: she’s got skills and talents I don’t possess,and I’m delighted to say that I don’t usually encounter corpses wherever I go!
-I’ve also chosen to burrow even deeper into my roots by creating a new cast of characters in the WISE women who come from all four corners of the United Kingdom and work in a uniquely British setting – a ducal estate set in the rolling Welsh countryside of the Wye Valley in Powys, where I spent a good deal of time when I was young.
+But Cait and I are not one and the same: she’s got skills and talents I don’t possess, and I’m delighted to say that I don’t usually encounter corpses wherever I go.
+I’ve burrowed even deeper into my roots by creating a cast of characters in the WISE women who come from all four corners of the United Kingdom, and work in a uniquely British setting – a ducal estate set in the rolling Welsh countryside of the Wye Valley in Powys, where I spent a good deal of time when I was young.
 In a recent interview I was asked how much of me is in The Wrong Boy and I answered honestly - a great deal...and I took the chance to set a book in Rhossili, on the Gower peninsular in South Wales - one of the most beautiful places on earth, and one of my habitual haunts in my younger life.”

 Cathy’s short stories have appeared in multiple anthologies.
 Two of her works, “Dear George” and “Domestic Violence”, have also been produced by Jarvis & Ayres Productions as “Afternoon Reading” broadcasts for BBC Radio 4.

 Cathy is proud to be Chair of Crime Writers of Canada from 2016-2018, and is a member of Sisters in Crime, the Crime Writers Association, and Mystery Writers of America.

 You can contact Cathy Ace by e-mail at: email@example.com